Sprouting Seeds

 They are easy to grow at home by anybody-

-stocking) you can grow sprouts right in your own kitchen.
+If you have an empty jar and a clean piece of gauze (or even a clean piece of a nylon stocking) you can grow sprouts right in your own kitchen.
 I have included the easy steps below and encourage you to give it a try, even if it is just with your wheat that you use to make your bread.
 Wheat sprouts are one of my favorite sprouts to add right into my whole grain bread to give it extra nutrition and texture.
 I have been using the new Sprout Garden which lets us sprouts several different kinds of seeds at the same time and give real good drainage to the seeds to prevent them from going bad while they are sprouting.

 They are versatile to use-

 Besides using sprouts in your salads, there are a myriad of other ways to use them in your daily diet.
 One of my favorite ways of using the sprouts is to juice them along with other vegetables like carrots and cucumbers with our VRT Juicer.
 The juice is so good and I know that I am adding extra nutrients and energy by including the sprouts with the juice.
 Try adding some wheat sprouts into your pancakes for your morning breakfast, or adding kidney or pinto beans sprouts to your Chili for dinner.
 Sprouted mung beans or lentil sprouts can be added along with green onions and chopped green pepper to make a great Green Rice with Sprouts (see picture above).
-Anything that would call for lettuce like enchiladas or burritos or tacos, can use alfalfa or lentil sprouts in place of the Zucchini and Sprout souplettuce.
+Anything that would call for lettuce like enchiladas or burritos or tacos, can use alfalfa or lentil sprouts in place of the lettuce.
 This really good when topped with a little chees and some hot salsa.
 Any casserole that uses lentils or beans can use the sprouted versions of the lentils and beans to increase the nutrition in the recipe.
 Our new Sprouts Cookbook has a few smoothie recipes using mixed sprouts as well as muffin recipes and even a great Zucchini Sprout and Roasted Garlic Soup.

 Click on the above links for the printable recipes